American Rescue Plan Act/ ARPA

 • Providing payroll and benefits for public health and public safety workers, including retroactive pay.

 Kentucky Nonprofit Network is here to provide information, resources and support, when possible, for nonprofits seeking to convene and advocate for local ARPA funding of nonprofit partnerships.
-If you are not a KNN member, we invite you to join KNN's email list to receive updates regarding upcoming webinars and town hall meetings, opportunities to advocate, and other nonprofit news.
-Have specific questions?
-We will try to help - email us.
+If you’re not a KNN member, we invite you to join KNN’s email list to receive updates regarding upcoming webinars and town hall meetings, opportunities to advocate, and other nonprofit news.

 Tools to help your nonprofit access local ARPA funding: